jefflinse/clic/README.md

 Hello, World!
 ```

 Handyman can do more than just execute local commands.
-See the complete list of [Command Types](#command-types) to learn more.
+See the complete list of [Command Providers](#command-providers) to learn more.

 ## Specification Format